Scaffold Law: Why Its Repeal is Being Offered as a Solution to Improve Subways Law

 Public officials have begun to highlight these issues as the state’s infrastructure needs grow even more glaringly obvious.
 Removing the scaffold law could be the best means of freeing up the cash needed to make these numerous costly repairs.

-For further information on how scaffold laws could affect your personal injury claim, contact a knowledgeable New York construction injury lawyer with the The Law Offices of Evan W. Kohn.
+For further information on how scaffold laws could affect your personal injury claim, contact a knowledgeable New York construction injury lawyer with the Law Office of Evan W. Kohn.